echogarden-project/echogarden/docs/Options.md

 * `ssml`: the input is SSML.
 Defaults to `false`
 * `sentenceEndPause`: pause duration (seconds) at end of sentence.
 Defaults to `0.75`
 * `segmentEndPause`: pause duration (seconds) at end of segment.
 Defaults to `1.0`
+* `customLexiconPaths`: an array of custom lexicon file paths.
+Optional
 * `alignment`: prefix to provide custom options for alignment.
 Options detailed in section for alignment
 * `languageDetection`: prefix to provide custom options for language detection.
 Options detailed in section for text language detection